The Hidden Costs of Buying a Home in South Africa

 How do I calculate the monthly expenses of owning a house?

 Start with the bond repayment at the agreed interest rate.
 Add the monthly municipal rates and taxes figure from a recent account on the property.
 Add the average water and electricity spend from the seller's last three months of accounts.
 Add the building insurance premium and household contents cover.
 For sectional title or estate properties, add the monthly levy and confirm whether increases are scheduled.
-Allocate approximately 1 percent of the purchase price annually as a maintenance reserve and convert that to a monthly figure.
+Allocate roughly 1 percent of the purchase price a year as a maintenance reserve and convert that to a monthly figure.
 The sum of those lines is the real monthly cost of ownership.
-Comparing that total against your net monthly income before signing is the calculation that determines whether the property is genuinely affordable.
+Work it out on the actual accounts for the property, not on estimates, because the gap between a rough guess and the real figures is often where affordability slips away.
+Comparing that total against your net monthly income before you sign is the calculation that tells you whether the home is genuinely within reach.

 Does the seller have to disclose outstanding municipal debts?

 In South Africa, a seller must provide a rates clearance certificate before transfer can be registered.
-This confirms that all municipal rates, taxes, and service charges are paid up to date, typically for a period of two months beyond the transfer date.
-The Deeds Registries Act requires this certificate as a condition of registration.
-However, the clearance certificate doesn't cover all possible debts: body corporate arrears and outstanding special levies are separate.
-For sectional title purchases, also request a levy clearance certificate from the body corporate.
-Your conveyancer is responsible for requesting and verifying the clearance certificates, but it's worth confirming those checks are in progress before your transfer date approaches.
+It confirms that all municipal rates, taxes, and service charges are paid up to date, usually for a period of two months beyond the transfer date, and the Deeds Registries Act requires it as a condition of registration.
+The clearance certificate does not cover every debt, though: body corporate arrears and outstanding special levies are separate.
+For a sectional title purchase, also request a levy clearance certificate from the body corporate.
+Your conveyancer is responsible for requesting and verifying these certificates, but it is worth confirming the checks are under way well before your transfer date, because a certificate that lags can hold up the whole transfer, and arrears left unchecked can surface as your problem after registration.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.